2011–12 Federation Cup (Bangladesh)

-The 2011–12 Bangladesh Federation Cup was the 24th edition to be played and was won by Sheikh Jamal Dhanmondi Club for the first time, defeating Team BJMC 3:1 in the final.
+The 2011–12 Bangladesh Federation Cup was the 24th edition to be played and was won by Sheikh Jamal DC for the first time, defeating Team BJMC 3–1 in the final.

 The competition started on 23 December with a qualification stage and finished with the final at the Bangabandhu National Stadium on 24 January.

 18 teams took part with a qualification for sides outside the top flight, 6 winners of the one-legged ties would enter the first round being played as a Group Stage, with four groups of four teams.
 The top two teams from each group qualified for the Quarter Final Stage.